WarnerMedia/artemis/backend/utilities/plugin_runner/README.md

 ### Environment

 If an `.env` file exists, then it will be used to set the environment of the plugin container.

+### Plugin command-line arguments

+The passes three JSON command-line arguments to the plugin: Engine vars, images, and the plugin config.

+Be default, this script will pass an empty object (`{}`) for these arguments.

+To configure these arguments, create any of the following files:

+* `engine-vars.json`
+* `images.json`
+* `config.json`

+Examples of these files are provided (e.g. `engine-vars-example.json`).